buffalojoec/keyring-program/README.md

 When seeking to introduce support for a new encryption algorithm in the Keyring Program, one should submit a Pull Request with:

-- An overview of this encryption algorithm and links to resources where community members can read more
+- An overview of this encryption algorithm and links to resources where community members can read more.
-- Some use cases on Solana where support for this algorithm is paramount
+- Some use cases on Solana where support for this algorithm is paramount.
-- A unique 8-byte discriminator for the encryption algorithm (the key discriminator)
+- A unique 8-byte discriminator for the encryption algorithm (the key discriminator).
-- If configurations are required to use this encryption algorithm: An explicit data structure outlining all required configurations
+- If configurations are required to use this encryption algorithm: An explicit data structure outlining all required configurations.

 ⚠️ Note: I would like to make this something like a publicly-hosted JSON that we can change without having to push any code changes, on- or off-chain.